celehs/M2REMAP/README.md

 # M2REMAP
+This repository contains the code and data for "Multimodal Representation Learning for Predicting Molecule-Disease Relations"

 Predicting molecule-disease indications and side effects is important for drug development and pharmacovigilance.
 Comprehensively mining molecule-molecule, molecule-disease, and disease-